vmware-tanzu/velero/v1.0.0-beta.1/api-types/backup.md

           # Same content as pre above.
 # Status about the Backup.
 Users should not set any data here.
 status:
+  # The version of this Backup.
+The only version currently supported is 1.
+  version: 1
   # The date and time when the Backup is eligible for garbage collection.
   expiration: null
   # The current phase.
-Valid values are New, FailedValidation, InProgress, Completed, Failed.
+Valid values are New, FailedValidation, InProgress, Completed, PartiallyFailed, Failed.
   phase: ""
   # An array of any validation errors encountered.
   validationErrors: null
-  # The version of this Backup.
-The only version currently supported is 1.
+  # Date/time when the backup started being processed.
+  startTimestamp: 2019-04-29T15:58:43Z
+  # Date/time when the backup finished being processed.
+  completionTimestamp: 2019-04-29T15:58:56Z
+  # Number of volume snapshots that Velero tried to create for this backup.
+  volumeSnapshotsAttempted: 2
+  # Number of volume snapshots that Velero successfully created for this backup.
-  version: 1
+  volumeSnapshotsCompleted: 1
-  # Information about PersistentVolumes needed during restores.
-  volumeBackups:
-    # Each key is the name of a PersistentVolume.
-    some-pv-name:
-      # The ID used by the cloud provider for the snapshot created for this Backup.
-      snapshotID: snap-1234
-      # The type of the volume in the cloud provider API.
-      type: io1
-      # The availability zone where the volume resides in the cloud provider.
-      availabilityZone: my-zone
+  # Number of warnings that were logged by the backup.
+  warnings: 2
-      # The amount of provisioned IOPS for the volume.
-Optional.
+  # Number of errors that were logged by the backup.
-      iops: 10000
+  errors: 0

 ```